cannatag/ldap3/docs/manual/source/abstraction.rst

     my_department = person_entry.Department.value

+When an entry is Writable the Attribute has additional attributes and methods and operators used to apply changes to the attribute values:

+* virtual: True if the attribute is new and still not stored in the DIT

+* changes: the list of the pending changes for the attribute

+* add(value): adds one or more values to the attribute, same of **+=**

+* set(value): sets one or more values for the attribute, removing any previous stored value

+* delete(value): delete one or more values from the attribute, same of **-=**

+* remove(): sets the attribute for deletion

+* discard(): discards all pending changes in the Attribute

 OperationalAttribute
 --------------------

 The OperationalAttribute class is used to store Operational Attributes read with the 'get_operational_attributes' of the Reader object set to True.
 It's the same of the Attribute class except for the 'definition' property that is not present.
-Operational attributes key are prefixed with 'op_'.
+Operational attributes key are prefixed with 'OA_'.